kris-brown/chase/README.md

 ## Background

 Connected with relational databases that you might be more familiar with is the concept of *relational algebra*.
 What we called tables are now called *relations*, which we can think of as sets of tuples of some fixed length.
-We can use first order logic to express constraints.

 ### Likes
 | liker| likee |